Vaesea/Adel-Journey/README.md

 Also, the versions of Haxe and HaxeFlixel used to build this are outdated right now!

 Wait until I upload the source code and then I'll add build instructions here.

+## Other planned things
+These things are for the finished game, not the versions before that, although these could be added for the versions before it.
+I don't know how to code these right now so a pull request by someone else might be necessary for these to be added.
+- [ ] Modding Support (Possibly using polymod?)
+- [ ] Level Editor (Thinking of using Ogmo Editor v3 for now but this might exist?)
+- [ ] Hscript Support (This would be nice to have if a level editor is added so there could be scripting for levels, basically like SuperTux) (Would need a level editor to be added because otherwise it'd be useless)